cocotton/keycloak-fun/oidc-expressjs/README.md

 * User Info - fetching profile information from Keycloak

 ## Run
-First update the .env file with the informations from your Keycloak clients.
+First update the .env file with the informations from your Keycloak client.

 You can then build and run this app with Docker by running
 ```